-Advanced Accelerator Applications (AAA), was founded in 2002, by physicist Stefano Buono, with the goal of commercializing a patent developed during his tenure at the European Organization for Nuclear Research, or CERN, with Nobel Prize in Physics awardee Carlo Rubbia.
+Advanced Accelerator Applications was founded in 2002 by physicist Stefano Buono, who was inspired to pursue medical applications for certain research conducted during his tenure at the European Organization for Nuclear Research, or CERN, with Nobel laureate Carlo Rubbia.

-Stefano Buono founded AAA as a “spin-off” of the European Organization for Nuclear Research (CERN).
+Stefano Buono founded Advanced Accelerator Applications based on inspiration from his work at the European Organization for Nuclear Research (CERN).

 Built first radiopharmaceutical laboratory in the Technoparc of Saint-Genis-Pouilly (France).